Kemp-SUAS/FalloutTNG/README.md

 And also here are the credits

-Simar Pal Kalsi
+Simar Pal Kalsi,
-Kieran Wilson
+Kieran Wilson,
-Faduma Ahmed
+Faduma Ahmed,

 Mohid Aslam